A Complete Guide to Property Fraud

 - Elderly owners

-- Particularly those who are in hospital or live in a care home
+- Particularly those who are in a hospital or live in a care home

 - Mortgage-free properties